ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

 .. tip::

-   When reporting issues with AutoTune please include a description of your frame and a dataflash log of the flight.
+   When reporting issues with AutoTune please include a description of your frame and a ``.bin`` dataflash log of the flight.

 Dataflash logging
 =================